Adnn/notes_graphics/docs/opengl.markdown

 * **draw framebuffer** (destination for **rendering operations**)
 * **read framebuffer** (source for **readback operations**).

-The separation between _Draw_ and _Read_ framebuffers exists so the Read frambebuffer can be blitted to the Draw framebuffer.
+The separation between _Draw_ and _Read_ framebuffers exists so the Read framebuffer can be blitted to the Draw framebuffer.

 #### Attachment